 Automatically import SelfWealth trades into Sharesight

-Investors can easily import trades automatically to their Sharesight portfolio for Australian low-cost broker SelfWealth.
-This makes it easier than ever for Australian investors to leverage Sharesight’s award-winning performance, dividend tracking, and tax reporting features.
+This means investors trading with SelfWealth can easily import trades in Australian and US stocks to their Sharesight portfolio, making it easier than ever for Australian investors to leverage Sharesight’s award-winning performance, dividend tracking and tax reporting features.

 Who is SelfWealth?

 Established in 2012, SelfWealth is an Australian broker with an online trading platform that offers $9.50 flat-fee trades on Australian and US stocks.
 The platform allows Australian investors to trade on the Australian Securities Exchange (ASX), New York Stock Exchange (NYSE) and Nasdaq, which Sharesight also supports.
 Other key features include a portfolio comparison tool that allows investors to monitor other traders’ profitable portfolios, as well as a research tool that gives investors access to data on featured stocks.

 Sharesight allows you to import your historical and ongoing trades in Australian and US stocks and ETFs through the Trade Confirmation Emails feature, or you can choose to manually import your historical trades by uploading a spreadsheet file.
 Keep reading to learn more.

 How to import historical trades through a spreadsheet

 One simple way to import historical trades to Sharesight is by uploading a spreadsheet file filled with trades from your trading account.
 All you need to do is select “Import from a broker” from Sharesight’s “Add holdings” screen, then select the SelfWealth broker tile to get started.

 You will then have the option of uploading your spreadsheet file, which will allow you to quickly bulk import the trading data you wish to see in your portfolio.